-- The Management Committee of Beutel Goodman, a key decision-making body of our company, oversees our ESG approach, including review and approval of our responsible investing policies, responsible investing reports, PRI reporting and TCFD reporting. - The Head of Responsible Investing is accountable for Beutel Goodman's responsible investing governance and the consistent application of our responsible investing approach firm-wide.
-The Head of Responsible Investing reports directly to the Management Committee. - At the firm level, ESG risks are monitored by our VP, Enterprise Risk Management (ERM) and this encompasses oversight of our ESG approach, commitments and reporting requirements, as well as providing periodic reporting to the Management Committee. - Beutel Goodman's Chief Compliance Officer (CCO) provides leadership for monitoring, assessing, and communicating ESG regulatory compliance requirements, while overseeing overall firm compliance.
+- The Management Committee of Beutel Goodman, a key decision-making body of our company, oversees our ESG approach, including review and approval of our responsible investing policies, responsible investing reports, PRI reporting and climate reporting. - The Head of Responsible Investing is accountable for Beutel Goodman's responsible investing governance and the consistent application of our responsible investing approach firm-wide.
+The Head of Responsible Investing reports directly to the Management Committee. - At the firm level, ESG risks are monitored by our VP, Enterprise Risk Management (ERM).
+This encompasses oversight of our ESG approach, commitments and reporting requirements, as well as providing periodic reporting to the Management Committee. - Beutel Goodman's Chief Compliance Officer (CCO) provides leadership for monitoring, assessing and communicating ESG regulatory compliance requirements, while overseeing overall firm compliance.
 The CCO reports directly to the Management Committee. - The Portfolio Managers/Analysts are responsible for all security-level decisions and using the Beutel Goodman ESG framework in their analytical processes and corporate engagement activities, as applicable.
 PMs/analysts consider all material factors that may impact investment recommendations.
-The investment teams' responsible investing activities, including engagement and proxy voting, are reported on a quarterly basis to the firm's Management Committee. - ESG Leads, Equity and Fixed Income have the responsibility for defining ESG policy and procedures and spearheading the implementation and coordination of our ESG investment activities, in addition to considering future responsible investing initiatives. - ESG Analysts are responsible for producing reporting and managing our data sources and providing general support for our ESG and climate-related activities. - Our ESG Working Group, composed of members of our equity and fixed income investment teams and representatives of our various client channels, meets regularly to discuss matters pertaining to ESG and responsible investing such as proposing and reviewing policy and process enhancements and considering future RI initiatives.
+The investment teams' responsible investing activities, including engagement and proxy voting, are reported on a quarterly basis to the firm's Management Committee.

+- ESG Leads, Equity and Fixed Income have the responsibility for defining ESG policy and procedures and spearheading the implementation and coordination of our ESG investment activities, in addition to considering future responsible investing initiatives. - ESG Analysts are responsible for producing reporting and managing our data sources, and providing general support for our ESG and climate-related activities. - Our ESG Working Group, composed of members of our equity and fixed income investment teams and representatives of our various client channels, meets regularly to discuss matters pertaining to ESG and responsible investing.